johchoi-ms/day2-vs-code-absolute-begin/README.md

 ### By the end of this tutorial, you'll

-1. Understand how VS Code's AI agent mode can enhance your UX workflow
+1. Understand how VS Code's AI agent mode can enhance a UX workflow
-2. Know how to set up a workspace for presentation projects
+2. Know how to set up a workspace for projects
 3. Experience building interactively with AI assistance
 4. Have created a working research presentation dashboard
 5. Feel confident to explore VS Code further on your own